Cuurian/BubbleWrap/README.md

 # Instruction
 ## Basics
-Put your GB rom into "rom" folder and rename it to "game.gb"
+Put your GB rom into "rom" folder and rename it to "game.gb".
+Change icon in "images/icon.ico".
+Change Background image in "image/background.webp".

+### Configuration
+At the top of index.js you can change the following parameters to change the appereance of the window:
+height: window height
+width: window width,
+fullscreen: can be true or false: start with or without fullscreen mode }

 ### With title-menu in html
 Edit "menu.html" HTML file to your wishes if you want to display a custom menu before starting up the game.
 #### Debug the title-menu